Ricardo Márquez Flores: First Vice President (1995–2000)

-Second Vice President (Jul-Nov 2000)
+Second Vice President (July–November 2000)

 In the 2000 general elections, he switched to the second vice presidency, in the Peru 2000 ticket headed by Fujimori, who again triumphed in his second re-election for a third term, amid discontent among a large part of the population.

-When Fujimori resigned and along with his first vice president Francisco Tudela who has broken with Fujimori a few days earlier, it was up to Márquez to assume the presidency as second vice president, according to the Constitution.
-However, Congress refuse to recognize him as the new President of Peru, because he was an ardent Fujimori ally and instead, he choose to resign which was accepted by the Congress on 22 November 2000.
+When Fujimori resigned, Márquez was next in line for the presidency, since first vice president Francisco Tudela had himself resigned as few days earlier after breaking with Fujimori.
+However, Congress refused to recognize him as the new president because he was still an ardent Fujimori ally.
+When it became clear that Márquez would not be allowed to claim the presidency, he submitted his resignation, which was accepted by the Congress on 22 November 2000.

 Post-vice presidency

 Márquez did not return to participate in politics and rather focused on forming a business career instead.
-In 2018, Marquez Flores again assumed the presidency of the National Society of Industries.
+In 2018, Marquez Flores again assumed the presidency of the National Society of Industries until 2022.